antonycourtney/tad/NOTES.md

 [X] Open data source sidebar after opening a directory [X] New Tad Window menu option
 [ ] Get all tests working again (sqlite)
-[ ] add a build-all.sh at top level (and maybe build-web.sh, build-app.sh, with common script for topo sort?)
+[X] add a build-all.sh at top level (and maybe build-web.sh, build-app.sh, with common script for topo sort?)
 [ ] Get sqlite (and other) tests working again
 [X] Change window title when loading new data set
 [X] refresh db tree after File...Open
 [-] change name of db for DuckDb from :memory:
 [ ] Smoke test select control for "in..." filter queries.
 Try one from Blueprint directly?
-[ ] Status bar in footer
-[ ] Query console
 [X] Parquet file support: --parquet argument
 [X] Parquet file support: .parquet suffix
 [X] compressed, gzipped CSV file support (supported by DuckDb?)
-[X] Get rid of BigQuery support by default -- ~/tad.conf.json [X] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3 [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
+[X] Get rid of BigQuery support by default -- ~/tad.conf.json [X] Ability to open directories with DuckDb import/export format [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [X] test of column types.
 MetObjects.csv seems to have a TIMESTAMP [X] Critical bug: Can't enter non-integral values for floats.
 Try imdb_score > 8.5 in movie_metadata [X] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue) [X] Replace resize handler / ResizeObserver with Blueprint's React supporting one